Health Department Approved, ANAB-CFP Accredited Certified Food Manager Exam

 The certification remains valid for five years.
 After this period, you must renew it by retaking the exam.

 The cost of the Food Manager Certification depends on the package selected, with prices ranging from $49.95 to $119.95.
-Each package provides access to training materials, sample test questions, and one free retake.

 While it’s not mandatory, we highly recommend taking Food Safety Certification course before the exam to ensure you understand all the critical food safety concepts.
 The comprehensive course covers key topics like sanitation, temperature control, and preventing cross-contamination.